BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affix/affixes.md

 Vy:

-This will be your second best buff, but still very underwhelming for Holy Paladin compared to the buff Urh provides you with.
+Killing Vy firts will provide you with 15% haste and a underwhelming damage buff, this will be your second best pick.

 Wo: